lgw2/lgw2.github.io/_teaching/csci127-summer-2019.md

 * Grade and return labs before the following day's lab period
 * Grade and return programming assignments before Monday morning the following week
+* Be available during all lab periods.
+* Respond to all emails within one business day.
 * Create a course atmosphere conducive to learning by respecting all of my students, coming to class prepared each day, and being enthusiastic about course material and my role in helping you learn.